Employees on furlough leave continue to accrue statutory holiday and any additional holiday entitlement under their contract of employment.

 Employers should therefore consider individual circumstances and the current level of government measures before requiring employees to take leave – the recent easing of measures in England might assist employers in this respect.

 Payment for holiday taken during furlough leave should be calculated in line with current holiday pay legislation.
 If the holiday pay is more than the rate of pay that the employee is receiving whilst on furlough leave, the employer will have to pay the difference but will still be able to claim up to 80 per cent (or £2,500 per month) under the CJRS.

 Carrying holiday forward

-The government has already issued legislation which allows workers to carry over holiday for up to two years if they have not been able to take leave because of coronavirus.
+The government has already issued legislation that allows workers to carry over the holiday for up to two years if they have not been able to take leave because of coronavirus.
 The guidance expands on this legislation and sets out:

 - That employers should do everything reasonably practicable to ensure that the worker is able to take as much of their leave as possible in the year to which it relates.

-- That employees on furlough leave are unlikely to need to carry forward statutory annual leave, as they will be able to take it during the furlough period.
+- Those employees on furlough leave are unlikely to need to carry forward statutory annual leave, as they will be able to take it during the furlough period.